Hynst/WTS_cSVs_analysis/README.md

-# RNA-Seq data analysis in complex structural variants cases
+# RNA-Seq data analysis in complex structural variants cases (cSVs)
+Analyze your RNA-Seq data with cSVs like chromothripsis, chromoanasynthesis ..